X. & XI. World War II Issues, 1941-1943

 [1] Also as a minor nitpick, the ٤ on the De la Rue 4 fils feels very badly-positioned.

-[3] A puzzle-piece which I list down here because I have no idea of its significance: there exists a design of revenue stamp which is basically a "proper" version of the Cairo design: it looks broadly the same but is engraved and recess-printed.
-I know nothing about Iraqi revenues but this was apparently a 1942 issue.
-Whether this stamp copied the Cairo design, or vice-versa, I have no idea.
+[2] A puzzle-piece which I list down here because I have no idea of its significance: there exists a design of revenue stamp which is basically a "proper" version of the Cairo design: it looks broadly the same but is finely engraved and recess-printed.
+Ross and Powell date it to simply 1942, leaving open the question of whether it came before or after the Cairo postage stamps.
+They credit the Geological Survey for its production, which I’m not sure I believe — I’d never claim to be familiar with the Survey’s entire corpus but I can’t offhand think of any stamps they did by recess printing.